16 April 2011 | Looking for Lowry

 Why should it matter that the Tate Gallery in London (with its 23 Lowry’s) has chosen not to display any of them for many years?
 His popularity needs no official endorsement from the Tate but it is a shame verging on the iniquitous that foreign visitors to London shouldn’t have access to the painter English people like more than most others.

 Over the years, silly lies have been thrown around – that Lowry was only a Sunday painter, an amateur, untrained, naïve.
 The Tate’s current apologist tries a new attack in the film: Lowry’s popularity is why the gallery doesn’t show his work!
 His fans are his problem.

 If the Tate feels no responsibility to give the art-viewing public their favourite painters to view, perhaps they could let their stash go elsewhere, pass them on to a gallery like the Lowry, who share their visitors’ tastes.
 Lowry’s home in Pendlebury, where he lived and painted over 40 years, is still standing, empty, boarded-up and unmarked by a long-overdue blue plaque.
 Many of the Tate’s pictures were painted in the front upper room.
 It could make a unique addition to the Tate brand of museums.

 Beyond London, there are the other world arts centres, who know little about Lowry.
 Imagine how costly his paintings would be if an international market were bidding.
 It could be to the Tate’s advantage to tap that potential by promoting Lowry’s name abroad; perhaps with a touring Retrospective, with a twist?
 The exhibits would be for sale.

 – Ian McKellen, Wellington, NZ, 16 April 2011

-LOOKING FOR LOWRY, a film by Margy Kinmonth, is shown on ITV Network UK on Easter Sunday 24th April at 22.15 www.foxtrotfilms.com
+LOOKING FOR LOWRY, a film by Margy Kinmonth, was shown on ITV Network UK on Easter Sunday 24th April 2011 at 22.15 www.foxtrotfilms.com